Akrish2002/Garbage/README.md

 ##  Grid Naming Convention

-To maintain clarity and consistency across the 2D finite-volume solver, the following variable naming scheme is used for spatial grids and geometry-related fields:
+To maintain clarity and consistency across the 2D finite-volume solver, the following variable naming scheme is used:

 ###  Coordinate Containers
 | Name        | Description                                       |